Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Properties of the unification reduction system and of

+in $\Unif$, then there is at least one jump between the root of $T(Z)$ and $Z$.
+That is,

-\end{lemma} \begin{proof} Recall that $\mu X.S(X)$ is monotonic by assumption, that is, the path from the root of $\mu X.S(X)$ to $X$ passes through a position or $\most$.
-This implies that, for any $i=0,\ldots,k-1$, there exist \ces $S'$ and $R'$, and a memory $\Eu{M}'$, and a tuple $P'(Z')$, and a derivation
+\end{lemma} \begin{proof} We only consider the first derivation since the other ones can be obtained by the same arguments.
+Recall that $\mu X.S(X)$ is monotonic by the general Assumption~\ref{global:assumptions:ces}, that is, between $\mu X.S(X)$ and $X$ there is a position jump or $\most(\cdot)$.
+This implies that, there exist \ces $\tilde S$ and $\tilde R$, a memory $\tilde{\Eu{M}}$, a tuple $\tilde{T}(\tilde{Z})$, and a series of derivations